hikch/dotfiles/README.md

 ## TODO

-- Use the defaults command to automate MacOS settings
+- Switch to package management using nix
+- Seitch to dotfiles management using home-manager